nhselect/step1-training/content/items/user-guide.md

 ---
-title: User guide for clinical centre managers
+title: User guide
-slug: user-guide-cm
+slug: user-guide
 roles:
+  - administrator
+  - learner
+  - educator
   - centremanager
+  - assessor
-link: /user-guide/centremanager
+link: /user-guide
-updated: 2022-10-18
+updated: 2023-10-05
 order: 2
 ---
-This user guide document for clinical centre managers provides instruction on how to carry out the following tasks:
+This user guide document for administrators provides instruction on how to carry out the following tasks:

 - Registering and managing your profile
 - Setting up and managing your centre